-If staffing shortages make this challenging, facilities could consider restricting HCP at hi from COVID-19 or who are pregnant from being present for higher risk procedures (e.g procedures) on COVID-19 patients.
+If staffing shortages make this challenging, facilities could consider restricting HCP at higher control or who are pregnant from being present for higher risk procedures (e.g. procedures) on COVID-19 patients.
 Find more information for facilities on mitigating HC